 Deeply lobed, palmate, with long, hollow stalks.
+In warm weather, one new leaf may be formed

+weekly.
 Each leaf falls off the trunk after 4-6 months as the plant grows.
 Leaf production

-The single straight trunk, usually unbranched, is succulent, herbaceous, hollow,
+The single straight trunk, usually unbranched, is succulent, herbaceous, hollow, and has

 Shallow.
 These plants are subject to root rot in wet soils, especially in winter.
 Root rot

 Cultivars of Note:

 Papayas can be categorized as Mexican or Hawaiian.
 The Mexican are better adapted to

 hot, dry climates.
 The Hawaiian papaya fruit are smaller, usually pear shaped, and often

 considered better tasting.

 'Dwarf Solo' Grows 6-10' tall.
 Grown from seed,

 two-thirds of plants are self-fruitful, one-third are female.
 Sweet, pink-orange flesh.

 'Strawberry' / 'Sunrise' Grows 10-12' tall.
 Sweet,

 'Red Lady Dwarf' Grows to 10' tall.
 Self-fruitful.

 Orange-red flesh.
-Fruit weighs 4-6 lbs.
+Fruit weigh 4-6 lbs.

 'Tainung #5' Grows to 10' tall.
 Self-fruitful.
 Red

-weighs 3-5 lbs.
+flesh.
+Fruit weigh 3-5 lbs.

 'TR Hovey' Grows 6-8' tall and 4-6' wide.
-Self-fruitful.
-Reddish-orange